Resident Parking Permit

 We periodically compare our vehicle records with the RMV's list of principal garaging (garage code).
 We cancel permits for cars that are no longer garaged in Cambridge according to the RMV.

-New Resident Parking Permits may be obtained by mail or in person at our office (344 Broadway).
+New Resident Parking Permits may be obtained by mail or in person at our office at 344 Broadway.
 When submitting your application, please include or bring with you a copy of your vehicle registration, proof of residency, payment (as required, see fee information below).
 Additionally, if the vehicle is an employer-owned vehicle, you will need a letter from your employer.
-If you are mailing in the application, you will need an application form, which can be found here.
+If you are mailing in the application, you will need to pay by check and include an application form, which can be found here.

-- $25.00 for the initial resident permit which includes one visitor parking permit per household.
+- $25.00 for the initial Resident Parking Permit.
+This cost includes one Visitor Parking Permit per household.

-- $25.00 per vehicle for any additional resident parking permits in the household.
+- $25.00 per vehicle for any additional RPPs in the household.

 - $25.00 replacement fee for new resident parking permit when purchasing a new vehicle.
 This fee is waived if the old sticker is returned, even in pieces.

-- $10.00 per week for a temporary resident parking permit unless you already have a resident or visitor parking permit.
+- $20.00 per week for a temporary resident parking permit unless you already have a resident or visitor parking permit (Restrictions apply).